-- In this case "US-EPA New-category Aldehydes(strict) is used for categorization purposes. - The defined category consist of 75 analogues along with the target chemical - The available experimental data for these 75 analogues have been collected from two skin sensitization databases. - But before the user can proceed with the "Filling Data Gap" module, he/she should navigate through the endpoint tree and find the specific gap that will be filled in (in this case Human Health Hazards#Sensitisation#Skin#In Vivo). - In this case we mixed assays and endpoints (see slides #62-64)
+- In this case "Protein binding alerts for skin sensitization by OASIS-category alpha, beta-Aldehydes is used for categorization purposes. - The defined category consists of 16 analogues along with the target chemical - The available experimental data for these 16 analogues have been collected from two skin sensitization databases. - But before the user can proceed with the "Filling Data Gap" module, he/she should navigate through the endpoint tree and find the specific gap that will be filled in (in this case Human Health Hazards#Sensitisation#Skin#In Vivo#LLNA#EC3 - In this case we mixed assays and endpoints (see slides #62-64).

 - Background

 - Objectives

 - The exercise

 - Workflow

 - Input

 - Profiling

-- Endpoint
+- Data

 - Handling of skin metabolism of target chemical

-- Profiling set of metabolites
+- Profiling of metabolites

 - Focus of active metabolite

 - Category definition for active metabolite

 - Data gap filling